flutter/website/json.md

 This way, the _calling code_ can now have type safety, autocompletion for the `name` and `email` fields and compile-time exceptions.
-If we make typos or treat the fields as `int`s instead of `String`s, our app will not even compile, instead of crashing on runtime.
+If we make typos or treat the fields as `int`s instead of `String`s, our app will not even compile, instead of crashing at runtime.

 **user.dart**